dipakbuwade34/SQL-data_analytics/README.md

-# SQL Practice & Mini Project
+# SQL Data Analysis project

 ## 📌 About
 This repository contains my SQL practice queries and a beginner-level SQL project.
 I created this project to improve my SQL skills for Data Analyst roles.